 - How to Know Your Arrowroot Starch is Real

 - Proper Storage to Maintain Potency

-In recent years, a surge of options has emerged for those looking for alternatives to grain based flours and thickeners, particularly those made with wheat or GMO corn.
-Once expensive and hard to find, dozens of gluten free flours are now easily sourced.
-Of the numerous choices available, arrowroot is among the most popular due to its versatility and impressive nutritional profile.
+In recent years, food manufactures have released numerous alternatives to grain based flours and thickeners, particularly those made with wheat or GMO corn.
+Once expensive and hard to find, consumers can now easily source dozens of gluten free flours.
+Of the numerous choices available, arrowroot powder is among the most popular due to its versatility and impressive nutritional profile.

 The Origins of Arrowroot

 It seems hard to believe in this day and age of hybridized and genetically modified foods that arrowroot is actually relatively unchanged from its genetic origins about six thousand years ago similar to einkorn.
-Over that period of time, this highly prized, nutrient rich starch has nourished traditional peoples from many parts of the world.
+Over that period of time, traditional peoples from many parts of the world consumed this highly prized, nutrient rich starch.
 Few foods can match the historical “roots” of arrowroot flour!

-From the Marantaceae family of plants, this starchy tuber has been cultivated and consumed in the Caribbean, South American, and Philippine regions of the world for thousands of years.
-Above ground, the arrowroot plant produces a dense foliage which is often used as an animal feed (1).
+This starchy tuber similar to cassava root is classified with the Marantaceae family of plants.
+Native peoples from the Caribbean, South America and the Philippines cultivated it for thousands of years.
+Above ground, the arrowroot plant produces a dense foliage which makes an excellent animal feed (1).

 This valuable starch, considered one of Mother Nature’s finest carbohydrates, gained the attention of the West in the early 1900s.
 This occurred from greater export importance for the island of Saint Vincent, especially as the sugar industry collapsed.
-Today, Saint Vincent produces only a fraction of the arrowroot it once did, as cheaper alternatives such as cornstarch replaced the more nutritious arrowroot.
+Today, Saint Vincent produces only a fraction of the arrowroot it once did.
+Cheaper alternatives such as cornstarch replaced this more nutritious tuber.